llimllib/obsidian-archive/blog/2024/03/mitzVah - the "worst" pangrams part 2.md

 - On mastodon, Brad Greenlee [shared](https://fiasco.social/@brad/112108107787262025) [a wordlist](https://github.com/bgreenlee/spelling-beat/blob/main/js/application.js#L4) he's been working on for his spelling bee solver.
 This pared-down scrabble wordlist is much closer to what a real spelling bee word list looks like
 - On reddit, `cearrach` informed me that a Genius score is 70% of the total points for a puzzle.

-I took Brad's word list (thanks!) and added calculation of the word score.
-I didn't mention how words are scored in the first article, so it goes like this:
+I took Brad's word list (thanks!) and added calculation of the word score and each pangram's total score.
+I didn't mention how words are scored in the first article:
 - a 4 letter word is worth 1 point
 - any word with more than 4 letters is worth as many points as it has letters
 - a pangram scores a 7 point bonus